Antibiotic medications - aminoglycosides

 Vitamin K helps blood clot.
 So the major symptom of deficiency is that blood can't clot as it should.
 This may lead to excessive bleeding and a tendency to bruise easily.

 The information presented here covers some of the nutrients that may be depleted when you take certain medications.
 If you have these signs and symptoms, it doesn't necessarily mean you have low levels of these nutrients.
 Many factors affect the level of nutrients, including your medical history, diet, and lifestyle, as well as how long you have been taking the medication.
 Talk to your health care provider.
-He or she can best addresses your health care needs and see if you are at risk for low levels of any nutrients.
+They can best address your health care needs and see if you are at risk for low levels of any nutrients.

 Ames BN.
 Micronutrient deficiencies: A major cause of DNA damage.
 Ann NY Acad Sci.
 2000;889:87-106.